The Doge’s Palace in Venice: works, entrance tickets and opening times

 Book your tickets for the Doge’s Palace on line: Doge’s Palace – Skip the Line

-You can also enter the Doge’s Palace in Venice with the Venice Pass, the card that opens the doors to the city’s most important museums, or with a combined ticket that allows you to visit other iconic places in Venice.
+You can also enter the Doge’s Palace in Venice with the Museum Pass, the card that opens the doors to the city’s most important museums, a combined ticket to visit the Doge’s Palace and 10 other museums in Venice.

 DOGE’S PALACE: HOW TO GET THERE